 The Indian Laws have laid down specific laws and provisions that affect the medical profession, and it's working effectively.
 Below mentioned are the laws which prevent medical negligence and protects the interests of the patients.
-They are as follows:
+Along with being implicated under the Consumer Protection Act, the medical practitioners attract liability under:-

 Article 21 of the Indian Constitution states that no person shall be deprived of his life or personal liberty except for the procedure that is established by the law.